TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 created and officiates the Swornight ceremony.
 He is unforgiving for any who break those rules, no matter the circumstances, though he will not use force or violence but will instead seek to isolate the rule breaker.
 Many of the village follow his thoughts on this.
+Ilphas will be critical of any solution the characters bring to them about the _attack in the night_.

 **Elder Maiele** (NE elf noble woman) is Elydir's older sister and secretly worked with her when she was in power, out of anger for how the village sold her.
 She knows that Elydir is still alive.
 She works in two ways against the
 village: use the tradition of no magic to weaken them, and to frame Lady Glynlamin for the disasters happening to the village.
 She believes that this revenge will bring peace.
-Maiele has the keys to Lady Glynlamin's house on her person.

 **Elder Alasse** (NG elf noble woman) believes the village should take a softer approach the restriction of magic through education to prevent it from being used again.
-However, she does not have the will to go against Ilphas and Maiele.
+However, she does not have the will to go against Ilphas and Maiele, though she is more likely to side with Ilphas.
 She hopes to outlive Ilphas and Maiele and bring around a positive change for the village.

-**Servant Orihil** (LE elf common man) works closely with Maiele, being corrupted with riches and power.
+**Servant Orihil** (LE elf common man) works closely with Maiele, being corrupted with bribes.
 He spies on the other Elders for Maiele which helps her know their secrets.
 He will decline to speak to anybody but the Elders, as his job keeps him so busy - though he is efficient at it.
+He will speak against Maiele if it's in his interest.

 ### Shafina residence

-**TODO**
+**TO DO**

 #### Roleplaying the Shafina family

-**TODO**
+**TO DO**

 ### Fires of the Spring - Smithy